WebAssembly/component-model/design/mvp/CanonicalABI.md

 each active async-lowered call in progress that has been made by this `ComponentInstance`.

-Finally, the `active` field is used below to restrict the switching of Python coroutines (`async def` functions) to only occur at specific points (such as when a task blocks on `task.wait` or when an `async callback`-lifted export call returns to its event loop to wait for an event.
-Thus, the calls to `active.acquire()` and `active.release()` in the Python code below point to where the runtime may switch between concurrent tasks.
+Finally, the `fiber` field is used below to restrict the switching of Python coroutines (`async def` functions) to only occur at specific points (such as when a task blocks on `task.wait` or when an `async callback`-lifted export call returns to its event loop to wait for an event.
+Thus, the calls to `fiber.acquire()` and `fiber.release()` in the Python code below point to where the runtime may switch between concurrent tasks.
 Without this `asyncio.Lock`, Python's normal `asyncio` semantics would allow switching between concurrent tasks at *every* spec-internal `await`, which would lead to multi-threading-like interleaving between concurrent tasks.
-(Alternatively, if Python had standard-library fibers, they could have been used instead of `asyncio`, obviating the need for this `Lock`.)
+(Alternatively, if Python had standard-library [fibers], they could have been used instead of `asyncio`, obviating the need for this `Lock`.)

 One `HandleTables` object is stored per `ComponentInstance` and is defined as: